 Completion of this programme of study will enhance employability and career prospects.
-This may manifest in a number of ways, for example, you may use this qualification to gain promotion within your professional role or to develop or extend your sphere of practice.
+This may manifest in a number of ways, for example, you may use this qualification to gain promotion within your professional role or to develop or extend your sphere of practice in roles such as midwifery manager, consultant midwife, midwifery education, extending your studies to PhD or further research.